October 2024

 My goal is to help you see that emotions are your greatest teachers and guides and when you're tapped into them, you can fully align with who you know you can be.

-Hi, I'm Alexa—Psychedelic integration coach and
+Hi, I'm Alexa—microdosing coach and

-Microdosing for transformation
+microdosing for transformation

 Are you experimenting with psychedelics on your own?
 This may help